ondy/fiets/README.md

 * `<feed-url>` has to point to a supported feed format.
 * `<feed-url>` must be URL encoded.
 If you call add-feed from a browser, it should be just fine.

-#### Add Twitter Timeline
-Fiets is able to embed your Twitter timeline as a feed.
-For this, you need to register your fiets instance as an app in your Twitter account (you probably need to apply for a developer account first).

-Then you need the OAuth token+secret as well as consumer key+secret from your registered app and create the artificial URL:

-    twitter://?consumerKey=<consumer-key>&comsumerSecret=<consumer-secret>&token=<token>&tokenSecret=<token-secret>

-Register this URL as feed and you are done.

-Note: Do not give away this URL as it provides full access to your Twitter account.

 ### From Source
 If you prefer to build from the current source: